saulrichardson/solstice/src/fact_check/README.md

 ## Integration Points

 ### With Ingestion Module
-- Consumes `Document` objects from ingestion
+- Consumes extracted content.json from cache
-- Reads extracted figures from scientific_cache
+- Reads extracted figures from cache directories
 - Uses document metadata for context

 ### With Gateway Module